hivex-research/hivex/README.md

 Note: If you want to use a custom directory for your environments and use the `train_test_pipeline.py` script to reproduce results from the paper, adjust the env_path in the config files here `src\hivex\training\baseline\ml_agents\configs\mlagents`.

-### Option 2: Use the UnityEnvironmentRegistry
+### Option 2: Use the UnityEnvRegistry

-There is an option to use the `UnityEnvironmentRegistry`, so you don't have to download the environments manually.
+There is an option to use the `UnityEnvRegistry`, so you don't have to download the environments manually.
 This is how you can include automatic environment download and un-zipping using code:

 ```python
 # import dependencies